cdanielsen/scrabbledabble/README.md

-*Title*
+ScrabbleDabble
 =====================================

 ##About:

-A programming challenge using basic Javascript for Epicodus 2014.
+A programming challenge using basic Javascript for Epicodus Summer 2014.

 ##Author: